Deducteam/lean2dk/README.md

 * `print` (`-p`): Print translation of specified constants to standard output (relevant only with '-o ...').
 * `write` (`-w`): Also write translation of specified constants (with dependencies) to file (relevant only with '-p').

-If `--only` is not specified, the translated environment, consisting of the translations of all of the constants in `MOD` + all of their (transitive) dependencies, is output in the file `dk/out.dk` (alongside various other `.dk` files relating to the encoding).
+If `--only` is not specified, the translated environment, consisting of the translations of all of the constants in `MOD` + all of their (transitive) dependencies, is output in the folder `dk/out/` (with names corresponding to the original Lean modules).

 You can run the executable using `lake exe`.
 For instance, to translate the module `Init.Data.Nat.Lemmas` to Dedukti, run:
 ```